qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 and bed mesh (`G29`), and then finally put the Plus4 back into Kamp mode meshing ready for the next print (`G31`).
 The whole lot gets saved afterwards (`SAVE_CONFIG`)

+***

 ## APPLY_FILAMENT_OFFSET - What it does and how to use it

+**NOTE**: *If you have applied filament offsets from using this guide before 11th Feb 2025, then these may need to all be commented out, as the automated filament offset system should largely make doing filament specific offsets unnecessary.*

-The idea behind `APPLY_FILAMENT_OFFSET` is to do away with the fiddling about with the global Z offset when changing to filaments that prefer a different Z offset to the replaced filament
+The idea behind `APPLY_FILAMENT_OFFSET` is to do away with the fiddling about with the global Z offset when changing to filaments that prefer a different Z offset to the replaced filament.
+By and large the automated filament nozzle temperature management system should set the correct offset for almost all filaments, however there may still be a handful of standout filaments that need tweaking.

 With the original method, if the first layer wasn't going down properly, we would have to adjust the global Z offset, and save it, and then that could cause issues later when changing filaments.